 The link to bullying

-A connection has been found between a lack of empathy and rates of bullying, and the Centers for Disease Control and Prevention has reported on the relationship between bullying and suicide, stating, “We know that bullying behavior and suicide-related behavior are closely related.
+A connection has been found between a lack of empathy and rates of bullying, and the Centers for Disease Control and Prevention on the relationship between bullying and suicide, stating, “We know that bullying behavior and suicide-related behavior are closely related.
 This means youth who report any involvement with bullying behavior are more likely to report high levels of suicide-related behavior than youth who don’t report any involvement with bullying behavior.”

 StopBullying.gov reports that between 25 and 33 percent of U.S. students say they’ve been victims of bullying at school, and that kids who’ve been bullied are more likely to experience “depression and anxiety, increased feelings of sadness and loneliness, changes in sleep and eating patterns, and loss of interest in activities they used to enjoy.”